The Top Standard Oil Employees

 This list below has everything from John D. Rockefeller to Sir Robert B Horton.This renowned Standard Oil employees list answers the questions, "What famous people have worked at Standard Oil?" and "Who are the most famous Standard Oil employees?"

-Charles Pratt was an American businessman and philanthropist.
-Pratt was a pioneer of the U.S. petroleum industry, and established his kerosene refinery Astral Oil Works in Brooklyn, New York.
+Charles PrattCharles Pratt (October 2, 1830 – May 4, 1891) was an American businessman and philanthropist.
+Pratt was a pioneer of the U.S. petroleum industry, and he established his kerosene refinery Astral Oil Works in Brooklyn, New York.
 He then lived with his growing family in Clinton Hill, Brooklyn.
 He recruited Henry H. Rogers into his business, forming Charles Pratt and Company in 1867.
 Seven years later, Pratt and Rogers agreed to join John D. Rockefeller's Standard Oil.
 An advocate of education, Pratt founded and endowed the Pratt Institute in Brooklyn, now a renowned art college.
 He and his children built country estates in Glen Cove, New York, which became known as the Gold Coast in the 1920s ...more

-Age: Died at 61 (1830-1891)
+- Age: Dec. at 60 (1830-1891)

 Daniel O'DayDaniel O'Day, Jr. (March 11, 1870 in Titusville, Pennsylvania – May 31, 1916 in Rye, New York) was one of northwestern Pennsylvania's earliest independent refiners to be brought into John D. Rockefeller's Standard Oil Company.
 O'Day would eventually manage crews that laid pipe to bring oil from wells to the railroads.
 Despite attempts by many Standard Oil critics/enemies to sabotage the pipelines, O'Day's crews were skilled and efficient enough to lay pipe faster than it could be destroyed.
 This effectively ended the days of rolling wooden barrels of oil across the country to rail hubs, a service for which Standard might be hustled out of as much as 3 dollars at a time when the oil itself ...more

-Ernest C. Arbuckle was a business leader who was dean of the Stanford Graduate School of Business from 1958 to 1968.
+Ernest C. ArbuckleErnest C. Arbuckle was a business leader who was dean of the Stanford Graduate School of Business from 1958 to 1968.

-Age: Died at 74 (1912-1986)
+- Age: Dec. at 74 (1912-1986)

-Age: Died at 69 (1840-1909)
+- Age: Dec. at 69 (1840-1909)